September 16th, 2019 12:00am

 If you want to be able to reap these amazing benefits, you’ll need to do a little more than just add a single cup of tea to your day.

 Harvard doctors recommend a minimum of 3 cups per day in order to experience health benefits.
 On the other hand, studies suggest 3-5 cups of catechin-rich tea per day.

 Wondering whether you’re better off drinking tea first thing in the morning or maybe at night?
 The key is to approach tea as both a functional beverage and a form of hydration, just like water.
 Your personal tea schedule will depend on your lifestyle and needs.
 But here’s what to expect:

-The immediate effects you feel from tea are heightened energy and a boost in digestion.
+The immediate effects you feel from tea are a feeling of heightened energy and also of digestive support.
 Accordingly, the best times to drink tea are whenever you are feeling tired, sluggish or full.
 For most people, this would be the first thing in the morning, during/after lunch, and dinner.
 If you’re worried about the caffeine in tea, you can read more about how it differs from coffee caffeine here.

 Beware of hidden pesticides, GMOs and chemicals in your tea.